History of Ireland: Union with Great Britain (1801–1912)

 In 1800, following the Irish Rebellion of 1798, the Irish and the British parliaments enacted the Acts of Union.
 The merger created a new political entity called United Kingdom of Great Britain and Ireland with effect from 1 January 1801.
 Part of the agreement forming the basis of union was that the Test Act would be repealed to remove any remaining discrimination against Roman Catholics, Presbyterians, Baptists and other dissenter religions in the newly United Kingdom.
 However, King George III, invoking the provisions of the Act of Settlement 1701 controversially and adamantly blocked attempts by Prime Minister William Pitt the Younger.
 Pitt resigned in protest, but his successor Henry Addington and his new cabinet failed to legislate to repeal or change the Test Act.
 This was followed by the first Irish Reform Act 1832, which allowed Catholic members of parliament but raised the property qualification to £10 effectively removing the poorer Irish freeholders from the franchise.

-In 1823 an enterprising Catholic lawyer, Daniel O'Connell, known in Ireland as 'The Liberator' began an ultimately successful Irish campaign to achieve emancipation and to be seated in the Parliament.
+In 1823 an enterprising Catholic lawyer, Daniel O'Connell, known in Ireland as "The Liberator" began an ultimately successful Irish campaign to achieve emancipation and to be seated in the Parliament.
 This culminated in O'Connell's successful election in the Clare by-election, which revived the parliamentary efforts at reform.

-The Catholic Relief Act 1829 was eventually approved by the UK parliament under the leadership of the Dublin-born Prime Minister, Arthur Wellesley, 1st Duke of Wellington.
-This indefatigable Anglo-Irish statesman, a former Chief Secretary for Ireland, and hero of the Napoleonic Wars, successfully guided the legislation through both houses of Parliament.
-By threatening to resign, he persuaded King George IV to sign the bill into law in 1829.
-The continuing obligation of Roman Catholics to fund the established Church of Ireland, however, led to the sporadic skirmishes of the Tithe War of 1831–38.
-The Church was disestablished by the Gladstone government in 1867.
+The Roman Catholic Relief Act 1829 was eventually approved by the UK parliament under the leadership of the Dublin-born Prime Minister, Arthur Wellesley, 1st Duke of Wellington.
+This indefatigable Anglo-Irish statesman, a former Chief Secretary for Ireland, and hero of the Napoleonic Wars, guided the legislation through both houses of Parliament.
+By threatening to resign, he persuaded George IV to sign the bill into law in 1829.
+The continuing obligation of Catholics to fund the established Church of Ireland, however, led to the sporadic skirmishes of the Tithe War of 1831–38.
+The Church was disestablished by the Gladstone government in the Irish Church Act 1869.
 The continuing enactment of parliamentary reform during the ensuing administrations further extended the initially limited franchise.
-Daniel O'Connell M.P. later led the Repeal Association in an unsuccessful campaign to undo the Act of Union 1800.
+Daniel O'Connell later led the Repeal Association in an unsuccessful campaign to undo the Act of Union 1800.